 Featuring an 18ct white gold case (measuring 40mm), this timepiece is powered by a manual-wind Girard-Perregaux caliber GP9899 with 37 jewels, 21,600 vph movement.
-What distinguishes this timepiece from its original version is the semi-transparent tinted sapphire dial which offers a remarkable view of its impressive movement.
-The finishing touches to this beautiful mechanical genius timepiece are added by the alligator strap with an 18ct folding buckle.
+What distinguishes this timepiece from its original version is the semi-transparent tinted sapphire dial, which offers a remarkable view of its impressive movement.
+The alligator strap adds the finishing touches to this beautiful mechanical genius timepiece with an 18ct folding buckle.

 A collector’s edition, this timepiece is water-resistant up to 30 meters and has a power reserve of 72 hours.